Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations: Introduction

 \begin{theorem} The symbolic dynamical system $\Xcal_{\Pcal_0,R_0}$ and the minimal subshift $X_0\subset\Omega_0$ of the Jeandel-Rao Wang shift have the same substitutive structure in the sense that the following equalities hold:

-where $\omega_0$, $\omega_1$, $\omega_2$, $\omega_3$, $\jmath$, $\eta$, $\omega_6$, $\omega_7$, $\omega_8$, $\omega_9$, $\omega_{10}$, $\omega_{11}$, $\rho$ were computed in \cite{labbe_substitutive_2018_with_doi} and $\omega_\U$ was first defined in \cite{MR3978536}. \end{theorem}
+where $\omega_0$, $\omega_1$, $\omega_2$, $\omega_3$, $\jmath$, $\eta$, $\omega_6$, $\omega_7$, $\omega_8$, $\omega_9$, $\omega_{10}$, $\omega_{11}$, $\rho$ were computed in \cite{MR4226493} and $\omega_\U$ was first defined in \cite{MR3978536}. \end{theorem}

-\begin{remark} To obtain equalities between substitutions computed from totally different objects, we use a common convention for the definition of the $\beta_i$ from the induction of toral partitions, and in \cite{labbe_substitutive_2018_with_doi} for the construction of the $\omega_i$ from sets of Wang tiles: when constructing the substitutions, we sort the images of letters first by length and then lexicographically. \end{remark}
+\begin{remark} To obtain equalities between substitutions computed from totally different objects, we use a common convention for the definition of the $\beta_i$ from the induction of toral partitions, and in \cite{MR4226493} for the construction of the $\omega_i$ from sets of Wang tiles.
+When constructing the substitutions, short images of letter come before longer ones, and words of the same length are sorted lexicographically.
+See Definition~\ref{def:definition-radix-order}. \end{remark}

 The description of the symbolic dynamical system $\Xcal_{\Pcal_0,R_0}$ and the minimal subshift $X_0$ of Jeandel-Rao aperiodic subshift $\Omega_0$ by their substitutive structure allows to prove their topological conjugacy.